Updated January 2024

 It’s no surprise that companies spend a great deal of time towards price optimization.
 Whether they’re focusing on a B2B or B2C market, it is important to ensure that pricing is right and will sell quickly while still making a sizable profit.

-When considering retail-focused price optimisation in a B2C setting, applications are characterised by large demand volumes – meaning each transaction represents a very small proportion of total revenue.
+When considering retail-focused price optimization in a B2C setting, applications are characterised by large demand volumes – meaning each transaction represents a very small proportion of total revenue.

 Due to the nature of the demand, this is customised on life-cycle pricing capabilities to price merchandise as it moves through the stages of retail life such as; regular, introduction, promotion, markdown and clearance pricing.

 On the other hand, B2B price optimization is characterised by relatively smaller transaction volumes – which each transaction representing a much larger proportion of total revenue.
 It is because of this that a different approach to the analytic processes that are needed is required.